Mechanising G\"odel-L\"ob provability logic in HOL Light: Abstract

 \section{Abstract}

-We introduce our implementation in HOL Light of a prototype of a general theorem prover for normal modal logics.
-In the present work, we start by considering G\"odel-L\"ob provability logic (GL).
-The methodology consists of a shallow embedding of a labelled sequent calculus for GL whose validity relies on our formalised proof in HOL Light of modal completeness for GL w.r.t.~possible world semantics, that we present in the first part of the present work.

-Our theorem prover for GL is thus implemented as a tactic of HOL Light that formalises the proof search in the corresponding labelled sequent calculus, and works as a decision algorithm for that logic: if the algorithm positively terminates, the tactic succeeds in producing a HOL Light theorem stating that the input formula is a theorem of GL; if the algorithm negatively terminates, the tactic extracts a model falsifying the input formula.
+{We introduce our implementation in HOL Light of the metatheory for G\"odel-L\"ob provability logic (GL), covering soundness and completeness w.r.t.\ possible world semantics and featuring a prototype of a theorem prover for GL itself.
+The strategy we develop here to formalise the modal completeness proof overcomes the technical difficulty due to the non-compactness of GL and is an adaptation -- according to the formal language and tools at hand -- of the proof given in George Boolos' 1995 monograph.
+Our theorem prover for GL relies then on this formalisation, is implemented as a tactic of HOL Light that mimics the proof search in the labelled sequent calculus $\mathsf{G3KGL}$, and works as a decision algorithm for the provability logic: if the algorithm positively terminates, the tactic succeeds in producing a HOL Light theorem stating that the input formula is a theorem of GL; if the algorithm negatively terminates, the tactic extracts a model falsifying the input formula.

-We discuss our code for the formal proof of modal completeness, and the design of our proof search algorithm.
-Furthermore some examples of both interactive and automated use of the latter are shown.
+We discuss our code for the formal proof of modal completeness and the design of our proof search algorithm.
+Furthermore, we propose some examples of the latter's interactive and automated use.\footnote{This version of the article has been superseded by the Version of Record published in the \emph{Journal of Automated Reasoning} and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: \url{https://doi.org/10.1007/s10817-023-09677-z}.}}